i-MSCP/imscp/Vagrant/README.md

 ### Default keyboard layout

-Default keyboard layout fits for Americans.
-You can reconfigure the keyboard as
+Default keyboard layout fits well for Americans only.
+Thus, if you want to connect to your Vagrant box through a ternminal (tty) and not simply through SSH, you could have issues due to current keyboard layout.

-follows:
+You can reconfigure the keyboard layout as follows:

 ```
 cd <imscp_archive_dir>/Vagrant